GHVINI, VINUM... WINE

 The expansion of wine culture was also facilitated by Phoenician merchants who, from 2,700 B.C. to 350 B.C., traded by sea extensively across all the Mediterranean basin from all their city-states based along Syria, Lebanon and Palestine.

-In the last decades archaeo-botanists discovered ample evidence of wine production - dating 4,000 to 1,500 B.C. - in other locations than Caucasus such as Eastern Turkey (Can Hasan, Anatolia), Iran (Zagros Mountains, Hajji Firuz Tepe), Sicily (Monte Kronio, Agrigento) and Sardinia (Cabras, Oristano), an island, the latter, where the local Nuragic culture was already producing and consuming binu (vino, wine) long before entering in contact with the Phoenicians.
+In the last decades archaeo-botanists discovered ample evidence of wine production - dating 4,000 to 1,500 B.C. - in other locations than Caucasus such as Eastern Turkey (Can Hasan), Iran (Zagros Mountains), Azarbaijian (Hajji Firuz Tepe), Sicily (Monte Kronio, Agrigento) and Sardinia (Cabras, Oristano).
+An island, the latter, where the local Nuragic culture was already producing and consuming binu (vino, wine) long before entering in contact with the Phoenicians.

 As more light is shed on the origins of wine and viticulture many authors are now convinced that secondary grapevine domestication centers have risen in multiple Southern European locations independently from the primary Caucasus dawning.